bhk/scam/reference.md

 of a local variable is limited to the expression in which it is defined, and the lifetime of the local variable is limited to the execution of that expression.
 Local variables are immutable.
-They are assigned a value when created, and cannot be assigned a different value.
+They are assigned a value when when their containing expression is evaluated, and they cannot be assigned a different value during the evaluation of that expression.
 See [`let`] (#let).

 Global variables are ordinary GNU Make variables.
 Their lifetime is unlimited, and they are visible to other SCAM modules and Makefiles (SCAM globals are Make variables).
-However, to reference a global variable with a symbol in SCAM, you must first declare the variable.
-Global variables can be of two "flavors" that correspond to GNU Make "flavors" (described below).
+However, to reference a global variable with a symbol in SCAM, you must first introduce the binding using the `declare` or `define` special forms.

 For readers comparing with other Lisp dialects, it is useful to note that globals are functionally equivalent to "dynamic" or "special" variables in